 |Military Mounted Police

 Elias, known as Bill or Will, was born in 4th March 1889 at Crich.
-After working as a farmer he joined the police force and was a constable in the West Riding at the time of his enlistment in June 1915.
+He emigrated to Canada in 1910 where he was a farmer.
+On returning to the UK he joined the police force and was a constable in the West Riding at the time of his enlistment in June 1915.
 He served with the Military Mounted Police as a Lance Corporal then a Corporal.
 Will entered France in June 1916 returning in January before joining No. 7 Officer Cadet Battalion.
 He was promoted to Second Lieutenant and joined the Sherwood Foresters.
 Re-entering France on 21st March 1918 he was almost immediately wounded in the left leg by gun shot and then repatriated back to England on 24 March 1918.

 He was ordered to report to his Regiment on 29th April 1918 but had a few problems finding his kit.
 He wrote explaining his difficulty.